ton-blockchain/minter-contract/README.md

   * Run in terminal `fift -V` and `fift` to verify your installation
 * A decent IDE with FunC and TypeScript support
   * We recommend using [Visual Studio Code](https://code.visualstudio.com/) with the [FunC plugin](https://marketplace.visualstudio.com/items?itemName=tonwhales.func-vscode) installed

+Alternatively, you can ignore the above requirements and develop in your web browser with an online IDE and zero setup.
+Simply open this repo inside [Glitch](https://glitch.com/) without installing anything.

 ## Development instructions